 In 2001, the managing company Disney Channel, Inc. was renamed ABC Cable Networks Group, and there was a change in the promo director of the American Playhouse block.
 This was followed by a series of program rebrandings with new additions.

 Among other plans, there was an intention to transform the block into a separate channel named Playhouse Disney Channel.
-For this purpose, a new logo was developed by the same design agency, Beehive.
+For this purpose, the same design agency, Beehive, developed a new logo.

 The emblem retained the Disney Channel image in the form of a television with Mickey Mouse ears.
 It completely replicated the main channel’s logo, adopted from 1999 to 2002.
 The only difference was the black color of the television, as opposed to the original purple.